 Distractions: With so much going on in our lives, it’s easy to get distracted.
 Social media, email notifications, and endless to-do lists are some of the things that can prevent us from focusing on our thoughts and feelings.
 These distractions can keep us from engaging in effective intrapersonal communication.

-Lack of time: Developing strong intrapersonal communication skills requires time and effort.
+Lack of time: Developing strong professional communication skills requires time and effort.
 Unfortunately, many of us lead busy lives and struggle to find the time to engage in practices like mindfulness or journaling.
 This can be a significant barrier to developing practical intrapersonal skills.

 Perfectionism: Perfectionism is when we hold ourselves to impossibly high standards and view mistakes as failures.
 This can make engaging in effective intrapersonal communication difficult, as we may be overly critical of ourselves.
 Perfectionism can also lead to feelings of anxiety and stress, further hindering our ability to reflect on our thoughts and emotions.